Everything we know -- and think we know -- about the Samsung Galaxy S10

-Technically, we don't know anything concrete about the Galaxy S10, the next flagship Galaxy phone we expect Samsung to announce.
-Samsung hasn't made the S10 official, unlike the upcoming foldable phone that it flashed on stage as a sneak peek in November.
+Technically, we don't know anything about the Galaxy S10, the next flagship Galaxy phone we expect Samsung to announce.
+Samsung hasn't made the S10 official, unlike the upcoming foldable phone that it flashed on stage in November.
 But after nine years of Galaxy S phones fueling Samsung's rise to the top, the Korean tech giant would be crazy to stop before its 10th anniversary Galaxy S.

 Samsung's position as the world's top phone-maker is in peril.
 Slow phone sales are troublesome enough, but increased pressure from China's Huawei, which ousted Apple to take the No. 2 slot, should cause alarm within Samsung's ranks.
-Although Huawei phones are no longer sold in the US amid the government's security concerns, the phone-maker has increased global sales without America's help, and has released state-of-the-art phones with beautiful designs, in-screen fingerprint readers and triple rear cameras, like the Huawei Mate 20 Pro.
+Although Huawei phones are no longer sold in the US amid the government's security concerns, the phone-maker has increased global sales without America's help, and has released state-of-the-art phones like the Huawei Mate 20 Pro.
+Samsung needs to counter Huawei's advance with everything it's got.

-Rumors have mounted for months about the Galaxy S10's specs: Will its camera have six lenses?
-Could it have a larger screen than the Note 9's 6.4-inch one?
-Will it be a 5G phone?
-Is there an in-screen fingerprint reader, and will it finally get a 3D selfie camera like the iPhone's Face ID?

-Here's what's rumored, what we don't know and what we think we know about the Galaxy S10.
+Rumors paint a picture of the Galaxy S10 as a series of three phones packed to the gills with the biggest mobile trends.
+Here's what we think we know about the upcoming S10.

 The Galaxy X is one rumored name for Samsung's foldable phone, and as far as we know, it and the Galaxy S10 are separate devices.
 This makes perfect sense.
-The Galaxy S is a tried and true phone series, and Samsung would miss an enormous opportunity if it didn't crow about a special 10th anniversary edition.
+The Galaxy S is a tried and true phone series, and Samsung wouldn't miss an enormous opportunity to crow about a special 10th anniversary edition.

-Meanwhile, a foldable phone is an untested concept that's just getting its footing in the industry.
+Meanwhile, a foldable phone is an untested concept that's just getting its footing.
 As of today, there's one foldable phone on the market, the Royole FlexPai, and a lot of intentions from Huawei, LG and others.
-Samsung and other phone-makers will want to tread cautiously, testing people's willingness to buy a foldable device, and hammering out details, before embracing the concept as a mainstream choice.
+Samsung and other phone-makers will want to tread cautiously to see how buyers respond before bringing a foldable design into the mainstream Galaxy S lineup.

-Spinning up a separate fringe line of phones is how Samsung arrived at the Galaxy Note line, and also how Samsung perfected its curved displays.
-The company's first attempt at bent screens, the Galaxy Round, failed to make a dent, but today the technology is embedded in every Galaxy S and Note screen.

 The Galaxy S10 is rumored to come in three configurations: